 About New Found Gold Corp.

 New Found holds a 100-per-cent interest in the Queensway project, located 15 km west of Gander, Nfld., and just 18 km from Gander International Airport.
 The project is intersected by the Trans-Canada Highway and has logging roads crosscutting the project, high-voltage electric power lines running through the project area and easy access to a highly skilled work force.
-With working capital of approximately $67-million the company is well financed to continue its current 200,000 m program, with a planned increase from the current four drills to eight drills by February, 2021.
+With working capital of approximately $72-million the company is well financed to continue its current 200,000 m drill program, with a planned increase from the current four drill rigs to eight drill rigs in Q1 2021.
 New Found has a proven capital markets and mining team with major shareholders including Palisades Goldcorp (33 per cent), Eric Sprott (18 per cent), Novo Resources (11 per cent), Rob McEwen (7 per cent), other institutional ownership (8 per cent), and management, directors and insiders (4 per cent).
-Approximately 65 per cent of the company's issued and outstanding shares are subject to escrow or 180-day lock-up agreements.

 New Found acknowledges the financial support of the junior exploration assistance program, Department of Natural Resources, government of Newfoundland and Labrador.